 A: That depends on your insurance company and the details of your policy.
 Each insurance company has its own rules regarding how soon a claim must be filed.
 Sometimes your policy will specify the window of time you have for filing a claim.
 A typical window for filing a physical damage claim is within one year of the accident.
-No matter how long the window is, you're better off reporting the accident immediately and filing the claim as soon as possible.
+No matter how long the window is, you're better off reporting the accident and filing the claim right away.

 There's also a time limit for filing lawsuits, should you need to go that route, called the statute of limitations.
-These statutes vary from state to state but typically require give you two years to file personal injury claims and up to five years for damage claims.
+These statutes vary from state to state.
+But they often give you two years to file personal injury claims.
+And up to five years for damage claims.

 Q: My insurance company denied my claim because they couldn't contact the person that hit me.
 My insurer said that without a police report there is no way to determine who was at fault.
 Can my insurance company deny my claim just because they can't contact one of the parties involved?

-A: If you did not file a report with the police, it will be next to impossible to determine who was at fault in an accident.
+A: If you didn't file a police report, it'll be next to impossible to prove who was at fault.
 In this case, an insurance company has every right to deny a claim.
-That's why it's so important to file a police report no matter how minor damages might be or how big a hurry you're in.
+That's why you should file a police report no matter how minor damages might be.
 Otherwise, it's just your word against theirs.

 Q: What can I do if the other party's insurance company denies my claim despite the accident being their fault?

-A: If you have collision coverage, your insurer will probably help you out with legal representation so that you can fight it out in court.
+A: If you have collision coverage, your insurer will probably provide you with legal representation.
+That way you can fight it out in court.
 If you don't have collision coverage, you'll have to come up with money for a lawyer on your own dime.

 Q: Someone with no insurance hit me.
 Can my insurance company deny my claim?

 A: That depends.
 If you have uninsured/underinsured motorist coverage or collision coverage, your claim should be accepted.
-However, if you do not have coverage for uninsured or underinsured drivers or collision, then your claim could very well be denied.
+But if you don't have coverage for uninsured or underinsured drivers or collision, then your claim could be denied.
 If that happens, you will have to go after the other driver yourself.
 If you end up taking them to court, you will have to pay for a lawyer yourself.